IMPORTANT changes to rental laws during emergency period (COVID-19)

 The tenant and owner can agree in writing to extend or renew the lease at any time prior to the end of the lease.
-If the owner wishes to extend the lease but increase the rent, see Increases in rent .The owner requesting the tenant to leave early might be helped by the owner helping the tenant with moving costs or reducing rent until they leave.
+If the owner wishes to extend the lease but increase the rent, see Increases in rent .The owner requesting the tenant to leave early might help the tenant with moving costs or reducing rent until they leave.

 Fixed term lease due to end

-If the owner has given a tenant a notice to vacate but not 42 days before the end of the lease, the tenant can stay at the property until 42 days after the notice was served (but will still have to pay rent for this time).
-If they leave after the end of the lease, but before 42 days after the notice was given, they only have to pay rent until the date they leave.
+If the owner has given a tenant a Notice to vacate but not 42 days before the end of the lease, the tenant can stay at the property until 42 days after the notice was served.
+The tenant will still have to pay rent for this time.
+If the tenant leaves after the end of the lease, but before 42 days after the notice was given, they only have to pay rent until the date they leave.

 Evicting a tenant in a fixed term lease

 If a tenant does not wish to leave early, an owner can only evict them if:

 - they give the tenant a Notice to vacate and

 - the Notice to vacate is because the tenant has breached the lease agreement or has caused substantial nuisance or

 - the Notice to vacate is because the property is due to be sold by a lending institution (eg a bank) in order to recover money owed by the owner.
 In this situation at least 60 days’ notice must be given to the tenant.